-Preliminarily, with regard to matrimonial property, if you and your spouse are or had been living in a HDB, a HDB and CPF Standard Query form has to be filed.
-This is to make sure that your matrimonial property may be divided in a way that is in adherence with HDB’s rules and regulations.
-HDB’s reply to this Standard Query will take approximately one month.
+Preliminarily, with regard to matrimonial property, if you and your spouse are or had been living in a HDB flat, you will need to obtain HDB’s approval on how the HDB flat should be dealt with after the divorce.
+HDB’s reply will take approximately one month.

 If all conditions for a divorce are met, and there is no possible way to reconcile or salvage the marriage, you may file a Writ of Divorce.

 1. Writ of Divorce